kriszwart/ZwartifyOSv1/docs/sync-workflow.md

 ## Overview

-When Claude Code for Web makes changes to your repository via GitHub (on `claude/*` branches), LeadnamicOS can automatically sync those changes back to your local codebase.
+When Claude Code for Web makes changes to your repository via GitHub (on `claude/*` branches), ZwartifyOS can automatically sync those changes back to your local codebase.

 ## The Problem